 Timeout is often given as a punishment where the child is banished for a set amount of time.
 This is not what I’m talking about because this type of timeout deals with the externals not the internal.
 A child won’t change, won’t learn anything (remember our definitions of discipline and consequences) just by being removed.

-Timeout can be a productive process – a process where the child gains self-control, reflects on the circumstance they were in, thinks about their choices and prepares to go forth and do well.
+A Reflective Timeout, or a Heart Focused Time Out can be a productive process – a process where the child gains self-control, reflects on the circumstance they were in, thinks about their choices and prepares to go forth and do well.

 The Purpose of a Consequence